 In a classified balance sheet, assets are shown first.
-The first head is current assets followed by investment, Property, plant, and equipment, and then intangible assets.
+The first head is current assets, followed by investment, Property, plant, equipment, and then intangible assets.
 After the assets, liabilities with several sub-classifications are shown, including long-term liabilities, owner’s equity, and current liabilities.
 As always, the total of assets must be equal to the total of liabilities and owner’s equity.

 |Cash and cash equivalents|

 |Other Current assets|

 |Furniture and fixtures|